tloeber/MLOps-best-practices/ML/readme.md

     value most quickly - but overall I feel like it does not deliver on its promises, and is often frustrating to use.
-My main critique is that it is not designed with proper interfaces between the different components, so they don't fit together as much as you would expect from something claiming to be an end-to-end platform – which defeats the whole point.
+My main critique is that it is not designed with proper interfaces between the different components, so they don't fit together as much as you would expect from something claiming to be an end-to-end platform – which kind of defeats the whole point.
   - For the minority of companies who are on Google cloud, **Vertex AI** is probably the strongest offering, since it's basically a managed version of Kubeflow.
 I'm not familiar enough with it, though, to provide any recommendation on it.